 Besides taking part in concerts and albums of artists and groups such as Metin-Kemal Kahraman, Grup Yorum, Anjelika Akbar and Orient Expressions, she also performed vocals for television and cinema.

 She performed at home and abroad in both Kurdish and Turkish.
-Her album Keçe Kurdan – Turkish Girl was released by Kalan Music in 2004.
+Her album Keçe Kurdan – Kurdish Girl was released by Kalan Music in 2004.

 The product of nearly a year’s effort, with arrangements by such master musicians as Aykut Gurel, Serdar Ataser, Kemal Sahir Gurel and Burhan Bayar, Aynur’s Keça Kurdan presented a combination of Turkish and Kurdish folk songs, as well as new compositions.
 Accompanied by a host of fine musicians, the album was notable for its original arrangements.